Water pollution in New Zealand: Water quality monitoring

+Monitoring between 2020 and 2024 showed that more than half of rivers have signs of organic pollution and nutrient enrichment, and 54% of New Zealand’s river length had macroinvertebrate communities which indicate moderate or severe organic pollution or nutrient enrichment.
+Many rivers are unsuitable for recreation based on E. coli levels, and 44% of total river length is not suitable for activities like swimming due to the risk of Campylobacter infection.

 Water pollution by sector

 Agriculture

 Agriculture is a major use of lowland areas of New Zealand and has affected water quality.
 The expansion of intensive dairy production has resulted in greater levels of nitrogen in soil, surface and groundwater.

 In 1993, the National Institute of Water and Atmospheric Research summarised available data on the quality of water in rivers.
 They concluded that "Some lowland river reaches in agriculturally developed catchments are in poor condition" reflecting "agriculturally derived diffuse and point source waste inputs in isolation or in addition to urban or industrial waste inputs".
 The key contaminants identified in lowland rivers were dissolved inorganic nitrogen, dissolved reactive phosphorus, sediment and coliforms.
 Small streams in some dairy farming areas such as the Waikato and Canterbury were identified as being in relatively poor condition.

 Sediment from erosion of hills and river banks is also a source of pollution of waters.
 The sediments loading from high intensity, increasing frequency storm and high rainfall events has led to millions of tonnes of sediment changing fluvial systems in NZ waterways.
 This sediment contains high organic contents from forest litter which is changing sedimentation patterns and increasing organic bed loads and deposition in NZ lakes and shallow coastal waters.

 Since 2005 increased dairy farming rates of grazing animals have outstripped riparian planting and the ability of some Regional Councils to manage and mitigate impacts on the quality of water, and there is some evidence of urea use leading to nitrogen levels in waterways.
 Horticulture, arable farming and plantation forestry generally have less effect than dairy farming.

 In 2001 Fish and Game New Zealand started the high-profile dirty dairying campaign to highlight the effect of pollution from farming intensification on the ecological health of freshwater environments.
 As a reaction to this campaign Fonterra, the largest dairy company in New Zealand, along with a number of government agencies instigated the Dairying and Clean Streams Accord to address water pollution due to dairy farming.
 The aim of the Accord is to limit the access of stock to waterways.
 Fonterra exports the majority of its produce, and encourages farmers to limit environmental impacts as a method of getting environmentally aware consumers to purchase their products.
 The increase in research into sustainable farming and reducing fertilizer use, increasing the planting of native shrubs, grasses, flaxes and trees along the margins of streams.
 These techniques help intercept run off of manure, sediments and fertilizer and use them to enhance growth of the planted zones.